History of Nigeria

 Under the British colonial administration, purchasing cartels (of companies such as Unilever, Nestlé and Cadbury) kept the prices of cocoa, palm oil and peanuts artificially low, thereby damaging Nigerian agriculture, but on the other hand ports and an extensive railway network were also built.
 Newspapers, political parties, trade unions and higher education institutions were established - rather against the wishes of the colonial rulers in order to control the oversized colony.
 In the East African campaign of 1941, Nigerian regiments achieved the first major success against the Axis powers with the fastest military advance in history at the time.
 In 1956, oil fields were discovered in Nigeria.
 Since then, vandalism, oil theft and illegal, unprofessional refining by local residents have caused the contamination of the Niger Delta with crude and heavy oil, particularly around disused exploratory boreholes.

-Nigeria became independent in 1960.
-From 1967 to 1970, the "Biafra War" raged in the south-east - one of the worst humanitarian disasters of modern times.
-After three decades mostly of increasingly restrictive military dictatorships, Nigeria became a democratic federal republic based on the US model in 1999.
-Quadrennial elections are criticised as "non-transparent".
-Nevertheless, changes of power in the presidential villa at Aso Rock took place peacefully in 2007, 2010, 2015 and 2023, making Nigeria one of the few stable democracies in the region - despite its shortcomings.
-The Boko Haram revolt of 2014, which received much attention in the West, fell apart due to infighting and the united approach of Nigeria and its neighbours.
-The spread of the Ebola epidemic to the slums of Lagos in the same year was prevented by professional crisis management.
-Recent years have seen the rise of the Nigerian music and film industry and success in software programming with five out of seven African tech unicorns.
-With large new refineries, the country attempts since January 2024 to process the extracted domestic crude oil on its own and in a professional manner in the future (meaning without heavy oil as a waste product).

-The biggest security problem is the numerous kidnappings, 38% of Nigerians personally know a kidnap victim.
-Due to the abrupt economic turnaround in 2023, 64% of Nigerians are hungry or cannot finance basic needs.
-78% rate the work of President Tinubu as ‘poor’ or ‘very poor’.
+Nigeria gained independence in 1960.
+From 1967 to 1970, the Biafran War raged in the southeast, becoming one of the worst humanitarian disasters of the late twentieth century.
+After nearly three decades of largely restrictive military rule, Nigeria transitioned to a democratic federal republic in 1999, modeled in part on the political system of the United States.

+Quadrennial elections have been criticized as lacking transparency.
+Nevertheless, transfers of presidential power at Aso Rock occurred peacefully in 2007, 2010, 2015, and 2023, making Nigeria one of the relatively stable democracies in the region despite persistent institutional challenges.

+The Boko Haram insurgency gained significant international attention around 2014 but later weakened due to internal divisions and coordinated regional military efforts.
+In the same year, the spread of the Ebola epidemic to the densely populated city of Lagos was successfully contained through rapid public health response and crisis management.

+In recent years, Nigeria has experienced growing international recognition for its cultural and technological sectors, including the global rise of Nigerian music and the expansion of the film industry.
+The country has also seen growth in the technology sector, producing five of Africa's seven technology unicorn companies.

+Since January 2024, Nigeria has sought to expand domestic refining capacity, including the commissioning of large new refineries, in an effort to process more of its own crude oil rather than relying heavily on imported refined products.

+Kidnapping for ransom remains one of Nigeria's most significant security challenges.
+Surveys indicate that approximately 38% of Nigerians personally know someone who has been kidnapped.

+Economic reforms implemented in 2023 were followed by a sharp rise in the cost of living; polls suggest that about 64% of Nigerians report being unable to afford basic needs or experiencing food insecurity.
+The same survey reported that 78% of respondents rated the performance of President Bola Tinubu as “poor” or “very poor”.